 Some of the most recent training I have attended are:

-- Emotionally focused couples therapy with Dr Sue Johnson
+- Emotionally focused couples therapy certificate with Dr Sue Johnson

 - Therapy Master Mind Circle – continuous training on somatic experiencing in healing attachment wounds, developing sense of self and understanding psychological trauma from bottom up approach

 - Attachment and Trauma: The Resilience of Mind and Body – Conference